leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity.md

 But determining which orders are more important is difficult when large volumes of orders arrive at your headquarters.

 Delivery Management Software can enable you to automatically assign priority to each customer.
 The system will flag top-tier orders and schedule them for delivery first, which will minimize the workload of your fleet.
-Or rather, increase capacity so you can fulfill more orders.
+Or rather, increase capacity so you can fulfil more orders.

-# Outsourcing the Delivery Fleet
+## Outsourcing the Delivery Fleet

-Knowing how to deal with demand when it exceeds the capacity of your delivery service, also means understanding when is the best time to use your [**internal fleet vs. outsourcing a fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/).
+Knowing how to deal with demand when it exceeds the capacity of your delivery service, also means understanding when is the best time to use your [**internal fleet vs external delivery fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/ "internal vs external delivery fleet").

 Outsourcing delivery overflow to a third-party provider is an affordable way to quickly boost capacities and the competency of your service.